-Human values and beliefs, cultural diversity and freedom (of choice) have no inherent worth for technology’s progression.
+Upholding diversity and freedom in human life is not necessary for technology’s progression.
 It is only functionality & efficiency that technology’s further development must obey.
-How can we protect the human experience from emptiness?

 If we let technological development* become all-engulfing and all-dominant, we will dissolve the soul of our species.
 And that soul is amazing, beautiful, and precious.
 Should we protect basic human aspects – such as our social, cultural, or spiritual ones – for future generations?